Convent of the Salesas Reales

 The Convent of the Salesas Reales is an 18th-century architectural complex in central Madrid, Spain.
 Formerly a convent, specifically the convent of the Visitación de Nuestra Señora (Visitation of Our Lady), it was constructed and occupied by the Order of the Visitation of Holy Mary, which had been founded by St. Francis de Sales and St Jeanne de Chantal.
 The convent's church (dedicated to St Barbara) is now a parish church, and the remainder of the complex houses the Supreme Court of Spain.
+During 1963 until 1977, the facility was the headquarters of the Court of Public Order, a court created in Francoist Spain to deal with most political crimes.
+The Court of Public Order was established in December 1963 following Julián Grimau's execution by firing squad, replacing the Tribunal Especial para la Represión de la Masonería y el Comunismo.

 History

-The convent was founded in 1748 by Queen Barbara of Portugal, the wife of King Ferdinand VI as a school and home for young noble women.
-She not only sought to establish a convent, but also a convenient place where she could retire.
-The convent was designed by François Carlier, construction being started in 1743; the original plans were modified and completed by 1750 by Francisco Moradillo.
-In 1870, the nuns were evicted, and the building converted in the Palace of Justice.
+The convent was founded in 1748 by Queen Barbara of Portugal, wife of King Ferdinand VI, as a school and home for young noble women.
+She sought not just to establish a convent, but also a convenient place where she could retire.
+The convent was designed by François Carlier, and construction started in 1743.
+The original plans were modified and completed by 1750 by Francisco Moradillo.
+In 1870 the nuns were evicted and the building was converted into the Palace of Justice.
 During the twentieth century, the palace-convent suffered two fires, and required restoration by Joaquín Roji.
 The stairwell at the entrance was completed in 1930, opening to the new Barbara de Braganza street.
 The Tribunal de Orden Público had its headquarters in the Convent from 1963 till 1977.

 The present building has a muted exterior compared to the original 18th century design, which while adhering to Neoclassic love of balanced and rigorous design, also was overflowing with decorative elements such as pilasters and lintels on every floor.
 In addition, unlike many convents, this building was full of windows.
 The convent commissioned by the Queen was derided in its time with the lines: